mjfrigaard/sap/README.md

 <hr>

-# moviesApp
+# shinyAppPkgs

-`moviesApp` provides the code examples in for the [Shiny App-Packages](https://mjfrigaard.github.io/shiny-app-pkgs/) book and the [Developing & Testing Your Shiny Application](https://mjfrigaard.github.io/dev-test-shiny/) workshop provided at R in Pharma (2023).
+`shinyAppPkgs` provides the code examples in for the [Shiny App-Packages](https://mjfrigaard.github.io/shiny-app-pkgs/) book and the [Developing & Testing Your Shiny Application](https://mjfrigaard.github.io/dev-test-shiny/) workshop provided at R in Pharma (2023).

 ## Movie review data application